 54. What kind of words are you saying to yourself?

-55. What are you most afraid that it’s going to happen if you stopped doing what you’re doing right now?
+55. What are you most afraid is going to happen if you stop doing what you’re doing right now?

 56. Do you feel appreciated for your work?

 57. Do you feel stuck in a specific moment in time?
 Could you show me this moment?

 58. What and who are you trying to protect?